Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 State Drone Laws

-Prohibits operating an unmanned aircraft system within 500 feet horizontally or 200 feet vertically of any Department of Corrections facility, or using a drone to conduct surveillance, photograph, or record images of a correctional facility.
-Applies to state correctional facilities, facilities under construction, property owned or leased by ADOC or contractors, and public roads within 100 yards of facility barriers.
+Prohibits operating a drone within 500 feet horizontally or 200 feet vertically of any Department of Corrections facility, or using a drone to conduct surveillance of, photograph, or record images of such a facility.
+Facility defined as any state correctional facility (including construction), property owned/leased by DOC, and public roads within 100 yards of physical barrier.
+Exceptions for DOC, federally authorized operators, U.S. Armed Forces, National Guard, and contractors/agencies with Commissioner's written permission.

-Effective: Jun 1, 2024Class C felony: minimum fine of $2,500 and mandatory minimum sentence of 30 days imprisonment that cannot be suspended or placed on probation.
-Aircraft subject to civil forfeiture.
+Effective: Jun 1, 2024Class C felony; $2,500 to $15,000 fine; 30-day mandatory minimum imprisonment (cannot be suspended or placed on probation) to 10 years maximum; aircraft subject to civil forfeiture

 View source